purebred-mua/purebred/README.md

 ## Try it

 Try out purebred with the following choices.
-Keep in mind that _none of these_ are _currently tested_ in our CI and may be broken.
+Note well: apart from `cabal-install`, **none of the other options are tested by our CI** and may be broken, or out of date.

 ### Fedora